forrager/fssh/README.md

 `fssh server_name [command]`

-Securely copy a file from a remote ec2 server to your local machine:

-`fscp remote_path local_path`

-Securely copy a file from your local machine to a remote ec2 server.
-Keep in mind that the `fscp` command does not use the same `host:/path/` syntax that the `scp` command uses:
+Securely copy a file from a remote ec2 server to your local machine or vice-versa.
+For the most part, the `fscp` command uses the same `host:/path/` syntax that the `scp` command uses:

-`fscp local_path remote_path --up`
+`fscp server_name:/remote_path local_path`
+`fscp local_path, server_name:/remote_path`

 ## Requirements